LinxinS97/LinxinS97.github.io/_pages/about.md

 I'm a CS Ph.D. student @[USC](https://www.usc.edu/), advised by Prof. [Jieyu Zhao](https://jyzhao.net/index.html).
 Before that, I was a M.Eng student at Graduated School of Creative Science and Engineering @[Waseda University (早稲田大学)](https://www.waseda.jp/top/en/), Tokyo, supervised by Prof. [Masayuki Goto](http://www.it.mgmt.waseda.ac.jp/) (Japanese only).
 I also spent my time as a research assistant @[UMD](https://www.umd.edu/), advised by Prof.[Tianyi Zhou](https://tianyizhou.github.io/), and [University of Tokyo (東京大学)](https://www.u-tokyo.ac.jp/en/), advised by Prof.[Irene Li](https://ireneli.eu/).
 I also work closely with [Jieyu Zhang](https://jieyuz2.github.io/), who focuses on interactive and data-centric AI/ML.

-**Research Interests**: My research interest lies in the realm of Natural Language Processing.
+**Research Interests**: My research interest lies in the realm of natural language processing and synthetic data.
 Specifically, I'm trying to answer the following questions:
-- How can we comprehensively evaluate an LLM in different domains?
+- How can we comprehensively evaluate an LLM/VLM in different domains?
-- How can we extend LLMs' ability with minimal costs?
+- How can we extend ability of LLM/VLM with minimal costs?
-- How can we let LLMs collaborate safely, efficiently, and effectively to solve real-world problems?
+- How can we let LLM/VLMs collaborate safely, efficiently, and effectively to solve real-world problems?

 # 📢 News
 \[05/31/2024\] A new preprint is released.
 Check [Adaptive In-conversation Team Building for Language Model Agents](https://arxiv.org/abs/2405.19425) for more details!